 Without same day appointments, will you have enough appointments to meet with us?

-- We will do our very best!
-Our goal is to continue to provide you with our advising services to the best of our abilities during this transition.
+- Our goal is to continue to provide you with our advising services to the best of our abilities during this time.
 We appreciate your patience while we navigate this transition.
 In order to better serve our students, our advanced appointments will be shortened to 20 minutes.
 This will allow us to have more availability for all of our counselors to meet with you virtually or via phone call.

 What does this mean for Field Study?